 What does it mean to say that urbanism is performative?
 What critical framework can the ‘performative’ bring to urbanism and the spatial politics and narratives of urban change?
 This Concordia University Research Chair in Performative Urbanism is focused on critical urban practices and artistic responses that are redressing and engaging with themes of spatial justice and the politics of urban change; including widespread urban inequalities around gender, race, class, sexuality, and ability in the built environment.
 At PULSE we focus on expanded scenography as a lens for understanding wider performance-making practices and performance design ecologies as vital to the formation and democratization of the built environment, social justice practices, the co-creation of public space, as well as the performance of urbanity and urban meaning.

-This research project builds on recent scholarship and contemporary practices of performance design to explore the critical application of scenography to urban design.
+This research project builds on recent scholarship and contemporary practices of performance design to explore the critical application of scenography to urban spaces.
 Our approach to researching the politics and epistemologies of performative urbanism takes the city and urban space, the human and ‘more than human,’ as vital collaborators in the creation, enactment, and performance of urbanity and urban meaning.